-Stalk up = Right turn Stalk down = Left turn
+Stalk up Right turn Left turn Stak down

 When the steering wheel is turned back, the stalk automatically returns to its rest position.
 This will not happen when making a minor steering manoeuvre such as lane changing.
 Tap signal: briefly move stalk to resistance point.
 The turn signal then flashes three times when changing lanes or the like.